Create and manage target group

 Parameter Description <file_directory>

-Path where the executable file is located <file_name>
+Directory where the script file is located <file_name>

-Name of the shell script file to be executed at boot
+Name of the shell script to execute at boot

-Write the shell script that will be executed.
-This example script performs the tasks described in Configure network on target instance and Bind process running on target instance to DSRNLB's private IPP.
+Write the shell script to be executed.
+The following example script executes the network configuration steps described in Configure network on target instance and the steps in Bind process running on target instance to DSRNLB's private IP.

 setup_dsr.sh#!/bin/sh